cloudflare/cloudflare-docs/products/logs/src/content/logpush/splunk/index.md

 <Aside type="note" header="Note">

-Note: Unlike configuring Logpush jobs for AWS S3, GCS, or Azure, there is no ownership challenge when configuring Logpush to Datadog.
+Note: Unlike configuring Logpush jobs for AWS S3, GCS, or Azure, there is no ownership challenge when configuring Logpush to Splunk.

 </Aside>